Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/Binary/RedirectTypeAttribute.md

 #### Remarks

-This attribute should be appended to the property definition.In case this attribute is used on a field or property, the NewAssemblyName and NewTypeName are mandatory.
+This attribute should be appended to the property definition.
+In case this attribute is used on a field or property, the NewAssemblyName and NewTypeName are mandatory.
 In all other cases, the type and assembly will be loaded automatically.